Stub 101 Here's how it works.

 Let's first look at a fixed frequency stub.
 The RF from the transmitter, in the case of a transmitting stub, enters the stub where it hits the "T" and travels +90 degrees to the short at the end.
 At the short the RF is reflected back +180 degrees out of phase and then travels back up the line another +90 degrees to meet the incoming RF in phase.

 A 1/4 wave short is an RF open and a 1/4 wave open is an RF short.

-The frequency agile stub simply put has a brass slug secured by set screws that allow it to be moved up and down the length of the "T" through a slot to tune the unit to your frequency.
+The frequency agile stub simply put has a brass slug secured by set screws that allows it to be moved up and down the length of the "T" through a slot to tune the unit to your frequency.
 If you purchase a frequency agile stub it can change frequencies easily.
 Some minor VSWR issues can be resolved by field tuning a frequency agile stub.

 I have had customers with very expensive transmitters get direct hits that caused catastrophic damage to their antennas but did not touch the transmitter.
 Switch to the backup antenna and your back on the air.

 A 1/4 wave shorting stub is simply the ultimate in coaxial lightning protection.
 Nothing else even comes close!